Hucaru/Valhalla/README.md

 - [ ] Buddy chat
 - [ ] Chat commands (/find etc.)
 - [x] Server resets login status upon restart for dangling characters
+- [ ] Autonomous GM commands which can be started and stopped at will

 ## Acknowledgements